akanshSirohi/QRSmith/README.md

 ```

 ### Tolerance Mode
-Enabling tolerance mode overlays a semi-transparent mask and forces crucial QR modules to remain square.
-This increases scanning reliability when using decorative data patterns.
-Adjust `toleranceMaskOpacity`
-and `toleranceModuleSize` to fine tune the look while keeping the code readable.
+When enabled, Tolerance Mode adds a subtle overlay to preserve the structural integrity of essential QR modules.
+This ensures optimal scan reliability, especially when using complex or decorative data patterns.
+It also enhances compatibility with negative dot styles by reinforcing critical areas of the code.
+You can adjust `toleranceMaskOpacity` and `toleranceModuleSize` to fine-tune the visual balance between aesthetics and functionality.

 ## Customization Options